 I am Facebook friends with a colleague who often posts profane language and racy pictures on their page.
 It makes me uncomfortable because they list their employer as The City of Calgary.
 What should I do?

 Any staff member who publicly identifies as a City of Calgary employee must abide by the Code of Conduct in all public statements or comments.
 All City employees are ambassadors for The Corporation.

 When making public statements about a personal opinion, either online or in person, employees should ensure they are not directly representing, or appear to be representing, The City.

 A good first step is to talk to your friend.
-Let him or her know that their comments may reflect poorly both on them and on The City’s reputation.
+Let your friend know that their comments may reflect poorly both on them and on The City’s reputation.

-Respect in Our Workplace is supported by the following policies.
+Respect in Our Workplace is supported by the:

 Resources supporting Respect in Our Workplace can be found in the resource section.

 If you are unsure: ask questions and seek guidance